 Onshore and offshore outsourcing offer different benefits in terms of accessibility, language barrier, and cultural compatibility.

 Onshore outsourcing, for one, makes it easier for businesses to visit their teams onsite since they are only located within their home country.
 Thus, actual face-to-face meetings, team building, and collaborations are much easier and more fruitful.
 However, there is a possibility that their team will be affected by local calamities and disruptions like their in-house teams.

 Offshore outsourcing, meanwhile, is more technology-driven.
 Teams collaborate with online tools for most of the time.
 Though, outsourcing partners still encourage their clients to visit their teams from the other side of the world and meet them personally.
 One advantage of it is offshore teams can’t easily be affected with the local calamities that can bring disruption to their business.
 This ensures continuity in providing services to their customers.

 Onshore outsourcing advantage

 Most outsourcing companies establish a local office in the country they are servicing.
-Whilst most of the operations will be done offshore, the accounts executive team are usually based onshore to keep good working relationship with the client.
+Whilst most of the operations will be done offshore, the accounts executive team are usually based onshore to keep a good working relationship with the client.
 A lot of businesses have built their outsourced team with a mix of onshore and offshore talents.

-Outsource Accelerator specializes in helping small & medium sized enterprises (SMEs), with 2-500 employees, typically based in the high-cost English-speaking world.
+Outsource Accelerator specializes in helping small & medium-sized enterprises (SMEs), with 2-500 employees, typically based in the high-cost English-speaking world.
 We are the experts in transforming these businesses with outsourcing.